 Breakfast and Brunch

 Petit Pot.
+NEW LOCATION!
 Waffles, muesli, pancakes, eggs – we see them everywhere.
 With more or less success.
 The best thing about Petit Pot is a so-called dish of patacones – behind the weird name, are plantain chips, mashed to form a kind of tortilla, fried, and served with generous dollops of guac, feta, and pico de gallo.
 OH.
 MY.
 GOD.
 And like it was not enough to screw your diet, they also decided to put nachos with cheddar and pulled pork on their brunch menu.
 Also, just to let you know, those pancakes here – are the real deal, with butter, bacon and maple syrup.

 Granja Petitbo.
 My first memory of this lovely although tremendously hipster cafe was not a good one.
 I have pinned it on the map, and walked all along from Barceloneta (I was on vacation in Barcelona, still did not own a Bicing card, and avoided public transportation at all costs) to get there.
 And when, after having walked for almost 40 minutes under the burning sun, I finally got there… they were closed.
 At that moment, as hungry and tired as I was, I wanted to kill someone above everything else.
 And even though I have promised myself to never-ever get back there, I eventually did – and I believe it was the right choice.
 Quinoa porridge with blueberries and walnuts, crusty whole-wheat toast smeared with butter and jam, golden-brown waffles, and half a dozen of homemade pastries and cakes – and to wash it all down, excellent coffee and fresh juice.
 And like I said, it is very hipster – which also means extremely comfy to spend hours talking to a friend, or simply spy on passers-by on Passeig de Sant Joan.